Skip to main content

 1. Choose a share type that supports audio (see above).

-4. Start the meeting—MeetGeek captures the video, uploads it, and analyses every speaker for you.
+4. Start the meeting — MeetGeek captures the video, uploads it, and analyzes every speaker for you.

 If you can't find the toggle or your recording is still silent: